nemwiz/nemwiz/README.md

 ### Hello, my name is Nemanja👋

-#### Currently working as a lead AI engineer at [Freeday](https://www.freeday.ai) where I lead a talented team of engineers focused on creating the digital AI workforce of Europe.
+#### Currently working as a Tech lead at [Freeday](https://www.freeday.ai) where I lead a talented team of engineers focused on creating the digital AI workforce of Europe.
 Except my day-to-day work I also try to contribute to the community by speaking on meetups and sharing my knowledge

 <!--
 **nemwiz/nemwiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->